-The first panel discussion consisted of the people which are the corner stones to Connacht Rugby; Eric Elwood, Domestic Rugby Manager, Pat Lam, Head Coach, Willie Ruane, CEO and James Duffy, Elite Player Development Officer.
-Through the discussion it became obvious what has made Connacht Rugby progress to where they are today.
-It began with a vision and via the passion which the individuals involved poured in to the club and a lot of hard work they have gotten where they are today.
-The audience were no less then inspired by the enthusiasm which Pat Lam expressed, he shared the reason why he chose Connacht over the five other offers he had at the time, he saw that his passion and drive were in line with Connacht’s and then and there made a decision to join the team (while later figuring out where Connacht was located).
-For this panel they did not see the location of the West as a barrier to the progression of their organisation and alternatively they posed the question of why not The West?
+The first panel discussion consisted of the people which are the cornerstones to Connacht Rugby; Eric Elwood, Domestic Rugby Manager, Pat Lam, Head Coach, Willie Ruane, CEO and James Duffy, Elite Player Development Officer.
+Through the discussion, it became obvious what has made Connacht Rugby progress to where they are today.
+It began with a vision and via the passion which the individuals involved poured into the club and a lot of hard work they have gotten where they are today.
+The audience was no less than inspired by the enthusiasm which Pat Lam expressed, he shared the reason why he chose Connacht over the five other offers he had at the time, he saw that his passion and drive were in line with Connacht’s and then and there made a decision to join the team (while later figuring out where Connacht was located).
+For this panel, they did not see the location of the West as a barrier to the progression of their organisation and alternatively, they posed the question of why not The West?
 As people make an organisation they saw Galway as a prime location with its strong sense of community and passionate people.

 The next discussion was surrounding the creation of an innovation district and ecosystem in the West.
 Maurice O’Gorman, Galway Chamber / Former COO NCB Capital, David Silke, VP Juniper / Big Innovation Centre UK and Liam Hanrahan, Senior Executive Officer Galway City Council made up the panel.

 Being part of a successful decentralised team was the next area for discussion with the panellists Tom Forde, Digital and Activation Lead Bank of Ireland, John McGuire, CEO GAME GOLF, Paul Duggan, Global Account Manager Google and Paul Mockler, Business Tourism Manager, Fáilte Ireland all having enormous experience in this area.
-Again the panellists emphasised the importance of regular communication with reference to the form of communication; it was stressed that phone calls and facilities like Skype are much more effective forms than email and is key to the success of a decentralised team.
-Another aspect mentioned was trust and resisting the urge to micro manage your teams; from mutual trust and respect you get the most out of your team and they feel valued in their positions.
-Lastly they spoke about managing your time effectively, when working across different time zones this can be difficult and personal time must be put aside to keep an even work life balance.
+Again the panellists emphasised the importance of regular communication with reference to the form of communication; it was stressed that phone calls and facilities like Skype are much more effective forms than email and are key to the success of a decentralised team.
+Another aspect mentioned was trust and resisting the urge to micromanage your teams; from mutual trust and respect you get the most out of your team and they feel valued in their positions.
+Lastly, they spoke about managing your time effectively when working across different time zones this can be difficult and personal time must be put aside to keep an even work-life balance.

 Overall this was a fascinating event with a lively pace and interesting speakers throughout the day.
 It was a real melting pot of business professionals from Galway and generated a great buzz for the future innovation centre.
 We look forward to following the success of this venture and will definitely attend next year.
 We would like to take this opportunity to congratulate all involved in the organisation with particular mention to John Breslin and Dave Cunningham.